InterChart: Benchmarking Visual Reasoning Across Decomposed and Distributed Chart Information: Introduction

 \section{Introduction}

 Real-world settings such as scientific publications, business reports, and journalism dashboards rarely communicate data through a single chart.
 Instead, insight often emerges from comparing or synthesizing information across multiple visualizations.
 These charts may differ in type, styling, or even semantic framing, yet they jointly convey trends, correlations, and complex relationships.
 For humans, reasoning across such heterogeneous visual inputs is intuitive.
-However, vision-language models (VLMs) remain a significant challenge.
+However, vision-language models (VLMs) continue to face significant challenges when required to integrate information across visually heterogeneous chart collections.

 While recent VLMs have shown strong performance on single-chart visual question answering (VQA) tasks~\cite{masry2022chartqa, methani2020plotqa}, they perform inconsistently to aggregate information across multiple charts.
 Existing benchmarks~\cite{li2023scigraphqa, kantharaj2022chart} have begun exploring multi-chart reasoning, but they often rely on simplified scenarios, synthetic data, static chart styles, or limited visual variation.
 Consequently, these datasets fail to capture key challenges in real-world chart reasoning: visual inconsistency, semantic misalignment, temporal discontinuity, and multi-step aggregation.
 Moreover, their evaluation metrics typically depend on string matching, which inadequately reflects semantic understanding.